censorship-no-archive/ceno2-testbed/nodes-history/README.md

         $ python nh2ed.py /path/to/nodes-data.json < nodes-history.txt > nodes-history.json

+    Examples of the format of the data and history files are available.

  3. Publish ``index.html``, ``nodes-history.json``, ``d3.js`` and ``eventDrops.js``,
     or just open ``index.html`` locally.